websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/accounts-api-basics.md

 ## Delete an Account

-Delete an existing account with the following cURL and Java commands.
-Note, replace `1234` with your account's ID.
+Delete an existing Account with the following cURL and Java commands.
+Note, replace `1234` with your Account's ID.

 ### Account_DELETE_ById.sh